 Do you want to learn more?

-If you are a counsellor and you'd like to learn more about LGBTQ terminology.
-I am running a 2hr online workshop in January 2021 with Online Events.
+If you are a counsellor and you'd like to learn more check out my online training options here.